-Source statements for Common Assembly Language/32 (CAL/32) are of comment statements and instruction two types: statements. documentation Comment statements provide assembly This aids in the readibility of the program, which instructions. essential when debugging or enhancing the source code.
-Instruction statements are divided into machine instructions and assembler instructions.
-Each statement consists 80-character record, in which symbols and expressions identify the statement, and where necessary, indicate the operation and locate the operands.
+Source statements for Common Assembly Language/32 (CAL/32) are of statements. two types: comment statements and instruction provide documentation Comment statements of assembly This aids in the readibility of the program, which instructions. is essential when debugging or enhancing the source code.
+Instruction' statements are divided into machine instructions and assembler instructions.
+Each statement consists of an 80-character record, in which symbols and expressions identify the statement, and where necessary, indicate the operation and locate the operands.